tkphd/covid19-curve-your-county/README.md

 ```

 where *t* is time, in days since the first reported cases.
 The fitting parameters are *a*, *b*, and
 *c*.
+For the exponential, *a* is the initial number of cases and *b* is the growth rate.
+For the
+logistic, *a* is the reciprocal of the growth rate (steepness), *b* is the time-ccordinate of the
+inflection point, and *c* is the size of the population.

 The fitting process used in this analysis gives a covariance matrix for the model parameters.
+From
-From the covariance matrix, it's possible to compute the one-standard-deviation (sigma) bounds on
+the covariance matrix, it's possible to compute the one-standard-deviation (sigma) bounds on the
-the parameters, assuming that the uncertainty on the number of COVID-19 cases for each day is the
+parameters, assuming that the uncertainty on the number of COVID-19 cases for each day is the same.
-same.

 The gray bands are the plus-one-sigma (upper) and minus-one-sigma (lower) deviations from the
 least-squares fit.